 - The TWI Job Methods Program

 - What is a Kaizen Event?

-And don’t forget to download the free guide to manufacturing training, below.
+And don’t forget to download the free 5 PRINCIPLES OF LEAN MANUFACTURING infographic, below.

 Free Five Principles of Lean Download

 Download this free infographic explaining the five principles of lean manufacturing as listed in the book The Machine that Changed the World.